nt-muhammedyakubu/NMY/README.md

 # NMY

 ##Animal Trading Cards
-This is the first challenge in tha Nanodegree program
+This is the first challenge in the Nanodegree program (Introduction to Programming).

 ##Table of contents